Ixcuepaliztepec (TR28r)

 Glyph or Iconographic Image Description:

 This compound glyph for the place name Ixcuepaliztepec shows a person on the top of the frontal view of a bell-shaped hill or mountain (tepetl), or -tepec, on or at the hills or mountain].
 The person sitting on top of the hill has his knees up, which is the sitting posture of a man.
+His right hand is up by his face, which is an unusual gesture.
 He appears to be unclothed, and he has is back to the viewer.
 Literally, his eyes and face (ixtli) are turned (cuepa) away.
 The -liztli refers to this state of being turned away.
 The mountain has the usual curling rocky outcroppings on its slopes and a white horizontal band toward its base.

 Description, Credit: